teklabs/Anypic/README.md

-# Anypic
+# Anypost

-Anypic is the easiest way to share photos with your friends.
-Get the app and share your fun photos with the world.
-[Anypic](https://anypic.org) is fully powered by [Parse](https://parse.com).
+Anypost is the easiest way to share info with your friends.
+Get the app and share your info with the world.
+[Anyppst] is fully powered by [Parse](https://parse.com).

-You can get the [source code](https://github.com/ParsePlatform/Anypic) and create your own Anypic with this [tutorial](https://parse.com/tutorials/anypic).

 ## Language

-Anypic is written in Objective-C. If you are looking for a Swift version, you can check out this port by @kwkhaw: https://github.com/kwkhaw/SwiftAnyPic
+Anypost is written in Swift.
+If you are looking for a Swift version, you can check out this port by @kwkhaw: https://github.com/kwkhaw/SwiftAnyPic

 ## iOS Setup